john-klingner/John_Klingner/README.md

 ## Presentations

-* Presented "A Stick-Slip Omnidirectional Powertrain for Low-Cost Swarm Robotics" in Chicago in September 2014. [pdf](files/presentation-file.pptx)
+* Presented "A Stick-Slip Omnidirectional Powertrain for Low-Cost Swarm Robotics" in Chicago in September 2014. [pdf](files/Presentation.pdf) note: videos will only play in Adobe Acrobat Reader

 ## Awards